What are the signs of Intellectual Disability?

 The following are additional pointers for parents and other caregivers:

-• Find out the specifics of the child's intellectual handicap, such as their abilities, needs, and other unique characteristics.
+• Find out the specifics of the child's intellectual disability, such as their abilities, needs, and other unique characteristics.

 • Make friends with other parents whose kids have intellectual disabilities.

-• Encourage tasks like chores, dressing, eating, and bathing that promote independence and responsibility.
+• Encourage tasks like chores, dressing, eating, and bathing that lead to independence and responsibility.

 • Consult community, medical, or online therapist for intellectual disability for assistance